Amit-Magar/AIDI_1001_Assignment3/README.md

 Includes two routes:

-<li>/ Route: Returns the student number in a properly formatted JSON response.</li>
+<li>/  Returns the student number in a properly formatted JSON response.</li>
 <li>/webhook Route: Handles Dialogflow webhook requests and returns stock price data or other intent-specific responses.</li>

 The application is deployed on Render for public access and API fulfillment.